Houston Burglary Lawyer

 Potential Penalties for a Burglary Conviction in Texas

-- Burglary of any building is a felony punishable by imprisonment in state prison.
+- Burglary of any building is classified as a felony punishable by incarceration in state prison.

-- Burglary is a second-degree felony if the property is a habitation.
-This offense may be punishable by up to 20 years in prison and a fine of up to $10,000.
+- Burglary of a habitation is a second-degree felony, which may result in up to 20 years in prison and a fine of up to $10,000.

 The Importance of Early Legal Intervention